-The Ecology, Evolution, and Systematics Focus Group includes a group of faculty with wide-ranging expertise in population biology and evolution.
-Special strengths within this group include overlapping faculty interests in biogeography, life history evolution, phylogenetic systematics, conservation biology, evolutionary genetics, Neotropical ecology, and aquatic ecology.
-Research emphases of the faculty include a broad range of experimental, comparative, and molecular techniques in both laboratory and field applications.
-Graduate students have available to them experts in DNA sequencing, allozyme electrophoresis, multivariate statistics, mathematical modeling, cladistic phylogenetic reconstruction, and the region’s field sites.
-In taxonomic terms, the faculty specialize in flowering plants, birds, mammals, yeast, mussels, fish, and endoparasites, yet supervise graduate student research in all taxonomic categories.
+The Ecology, Evolution, and Systematics Focus Group includes faculty with expertise in population biology and evolution.
+Special strengths within this group include biogeography, life history evolution, phylogenetic systematics, conservation, evolutionary genetics, and Neotropical ecology.
+Graduate students have available to them experts in DNA sequencing, allozyme electrophoresis, multivariate statistics, mathematical modeling, cladistic phylogenetic reconstruction, and numerous field sites.

 Faculty frequently collaborate to offer seminar discussion courses at the graduate level.
-Recent offerings include Evolution of Sex (Zeyl, Browne, and Anderson), Conservation Biology (Weigl), Life History Evolution (Anderson and Browne), Species Concepts (Kron) and Biogeography (Kron and Weigl).
-Several lecture-based graduate courses are offered by EES faculty, including Behavioral Ecology (Anderson), Physiological Ecology (Dimock), and Foundations of Ecology (Silman and Anderson).
+Several lecture-based graduate courses are offered by the faculty, including Behavioral Ecology (Anderson) and Foundations of Ecology (Silman and Anderson).

-The EES faculty welcome graduate student research proposals that build on their ongoing research programs as well as new directions prompted by incoming graduate student interest.
-Please feel free to contact any one of us to explore possibilities for Master’s degree and Ph.D. research.
+The faculty welcome applications from potential graduate students that build on ongoing research programs as well as from applicants proposing new research directions related to faculty expertise.
+Please feel free to contact any faculty member in the Department of Biology to explore possibilities for MS and PhD research.